Configure Functions

 Tip

-6. Once elements in the design are in place, you can connect two elements by dragging from the output square at the bottom of one element to a second element.
-Your drag must begin on the source element’s output square, but can end anywhere in the target element (not just on its input squares).
+6. Connect the elements by dragging from the output square at the bottom of a source element to a target element.
+The drag must start from the source element’s output square, but can end anywhere on the target element.

 _images/functions.add.connect.png